Yesterday was officially the first real day of the New Year.

 I say that, not to doubt you or be pessimistic.
 I’m being realistic.

 Most of our lives are very busy.
 Every day we are pulled in a million directions.

-Some obligations physically keep us from keeping up with our most genuine fitness goals, while often they just provide convenient excuses as to why we fall short.
+Some obligations physically keep us from keeping up with our most genuine fitness goals, getting rid of stubborn belly fat, while often they just provide convenient excuses as to why we fall short.